-Let's understand first how Prerender works to pinpoint issues in our setup.
+Let's first understand how Prerender.io works to pinpoint issues in our setup.

-- The Prerender middleware intercepts the request (based on the user agent) and invokes the Prerender cloud service to fetch your site's content.
+- The Prerender.io middleware intercepts the request (based on the user agent) and invokes the Prerender cloud service to fetch your site's content.

-- The Prerender service fetches your site using the Prerender user agent, but it only renders, caches and stores the DOM, it doesn't cache images or any other static assets.
+- The Prerender.io service fetches your site using the Prerender.io user agent, but it only renders, caches and stores the DOM, it doesn't cache images or any other static assets.

-- The bot that initiated the original fetch in point 1 then tries to render and index the page, and it reaches out again to your site to fetch all the static content that we don't handle.
+- The bot that initiated the original fetch in point 1 then tries to render and index the page.
+It reaches out again to your site to fetch all the static content that we don't handle.

 - Your server doesn't have access to the Internet.
-This case it can't reach out to Prerender and can't request us to fetch and render your page.
+In this case, it can't reach out to Prerender and can't request us to fetch and render your page.
 Make sure that you allow your servers access

 service.prerender.ioat least.
 There is also the possibility (depending on the tech stack you have) that your middlewares are attached in the wrong order.
-The Prerender middleware has to be attached before the middleware that serves your JS files (or anything that needs to be rendered), but also in a way that your Rest API or similar middlewares don't get prerendered, since it doesn't make much sense.
+The Prerender middleware has to be attached before the middleware that serves your JS files (or anything that needs to be rendered), and in a way that your Rest API or similar middlewares don't get prerendered since it doesn't make much sense.

 - This is more or less similar to point 1.
-If your firewall/CDN/ingress blocks non standard user agents (please see our user agent string in the F.A.Q.), or it has IP filtering enabled and Prerender servers are not allowed to reach your site, then this step will fail.
+If your firewall/CDN/ingress blocks non-standard user agents (please see our user agent string here), or it has IP filtering enabled and Prerender servers are not allowed to reach your site, then this step will fail.
 Another reason for this to fail is when you have geo-based filtering.
-Prerender servers are all around the globe.
-It may happen that a Prerender server hosted in Germany tries to fetch your geo-filtered US-based server and it fails.
+Prerender.io servers are all around the globe.
+It may happen that a Prerender server hosted in Germany tries to fetch your geo-filtered US-based server, and it fails.
 Keep an eye on it!

-- Some CDNs block non standard user agents as well.
-We usually keep an eye on it and reach out to them if this happens, but you may identify this issue before we do.
-To test if this happens, try to fetch your page with the Prerender user agent and see if there are any JS error in the console or not.
+- Some CDNs block non-standard user agents as well.
+We usually watch out for it and reach out to them if this happens, but you may identify this issue before we do.
+To test if this happens, try to fetch your page with the Prerender user agent and see if there are any JS errors in the console or not.